United States at the 1996 Summer Olympics

-The United States of America (USA) was the host nation for the 1996 Summer Olympics in Atlanta, Georgia.
+The United States (USA) was the host nation for the 1996 Summer Olympics in Atlanta.
 646 competitors, 375 men and 271 women, took part in 263 events in 31 sports.

-The team finished first in the overall medal rankings for the first time since 1984, and for the first time since 1968 in a non-boycotted Summer Olympics.
+With a total of 44 gold, 32 silver, and 25 bronze medals, the United States returned to the top spot in the medal standings for the first time since 1984, and for the first time since 1968 in a non-boycotted Summer Olympics.

 Medalists

 The following U.S. competitors won medals at the games.
 In the by discipline sections below, medalists' names are bolded.